Augmental MouthPad

 The technical aspects of the project were completed in series.
 The Design Failure Mode and Effects Analysis (DFMEA) findings helped to determine the areas of emphasis for the rest of the project.
 Augmental had an existing DFMEA document that underwent independent review by a subset of the Simbex team.
 This exercise resulted in some minor corrections related to developing a consistent system of rating incidence severity and suggestions about component testing that could be integrated into the manufacturing process.

 The best practices suggested as a result of the DFMEA review will help Augmental to provide clarity for anyone viewing the documentation for the first time.
 The new perspective of outside reviewers can be helpful in pointing out any small oversights to which the internal team has become accustomed.
-At Simbex, we use an agile framework, meaning that our project teams are always frequently cycling through and handing off to other members, so we have some strict standards to ensure that outputs are consistent and communications are complete..
-Idiocentric documentation is often a symptom of a small-closely knit development team and it can cause problems further on if not addressed early.
+At Simbex, we use an agile framework, meaning that our project teams are always frequently cycling through and handing off tasks to other members, so we have some strict standards to ensure that outputs are consistent and communications are complete.
+Idiocentric documentation is often a symptom of a small, close-knit development team and it can cause problems further on if not addressed early.

 The Simbex System Engineering Team reviewed a video of the manufacturing process of a MouthPad^ unit in order to provide suggestions for increased efficiency.
 We provided time-stamped recommendations and suggestions for improvement.
 An example of the feedback includes an idea for a jig that could reduce time and error in several steps of the assembly process, and web links to a recommended style of epoxy nozzle and other tools that would create a more polished finish on the surface of the device.
 In addition to increasing the standardization of the process, these suggestions will make it easier for the Augmental team to outsource or train additional workers to take over some aspects of the manufacturing as the demand for the product increases.

-The culminating report was walked through in a closeout meeting with both teams present to walk through the material and dialogue about any additional questions.
+The culminating report was reviewed through in a closeout meeting with both teams present to walk through the material and dialogue about any additional questions.
 The feedback from the Augmental team was that their experience with the Phase 0 competition project was very helpful to advancing their development process to the next step.
-To quote Tomás “We’re extremely grateful for the work you’ve done to support us in our journey, and hope that we find ways of working together in the future.”
-That’s exactly the outcome that the Simbex team was hoping for and we are also excited to work with the Augmental team again whenever that time comes.
+To quote Tomás, “We’re extremely grateful for the work you’ve done to support us in our journey, and hope that we find ways of working together in the future.”
+That’s exactly the outcome that the Simbex team was hoping for and we are also excited to continue working with the Augmental team.

 Lessons learned by Simbex about phase 0 competitions